ajg/form/README.md

 import "github.com/ajg/form"
 ```

-Given a data type such as the following...
+Given a type like the following...

 ```go
 type User struct {